Rational1ty/simlib/README.md

 ## Need to figure out

-- How to handle multiple dynamic events firing within the same time step
 - If the current design scales well to larger and more complex sims
 - How to make sure integrator and derivative function always use the same number of state variables
 - Best way to set up integration/derivative jobs